evxryyy/OpenSource-Library/ModuleLoader/README.md

 ## Logs

 Version : 1.2
-- fixed a bug where called the :Clean method will still display print even if the SHOW_DEBUG_PRINT was set on false
+- fixed a bug where calling the :Clean method will still display print even if the SHOW_DEBUG_PRINT was set on false
 - added alias
   ```lua
   ModuleLoader.load = ModuleLoader.Load